kubevault/prometheus-exporter/docs/concepts/secret-engine-crds/secretengine.md

         credentialSecret: <secret-name>
     ```

-    where `data` field of the secret must contain the following key-value pairs:
+    The `data` field of the secret must contain the following key-value pairs:

     ```yaml
     data: